hassani0393/cheatsheets/network.md

 #### Network+

-A big lan is divided intos smaller lans called workgroups, for each department.
+A big LAN is divided intos smaller LANs called workgroups, for each department.

-A router is used to connect lans.
+A router is used to connect LANs.

 | Common Dedicated servers | Duty |
 | --- | --- |